UE Hot Update: Updateability and Security

 .CVars=sg.ResolutionQuality=100.0

-Additionally, any ini configurations loaded during engine startup occur too early to be delivered via hot update; modifications to these require repackaging (though putting patches into the auto-mount directory is possible, it is a risky action that is not recommended, which will be detailed in the hot update safety section).
+In addition, ini configurations loaded during engine startup are too early to be delivered via hot update and require modifications through a new package release (although placing the patch in an auto-mount directory is possible, it’s a dangerous practice and not recommended, as will be explained in the hot update safety section later).

 PSO

-Although UE provides a mechanism to embed PSO in the installation package during building, we have not adopted this because the process of collecting PSO before limiting the build installation package is not flexible enough.
+Although UE provides a mechanism to embed PSO into the installation package during packaging, we did not adopt it because we found the process of collecting PSO before limiting the installation package build to be inflexible.

-Our current PSO process is independent of the package building:
+Our current PSO process is independent of building the installation package:

-2. After the installation package is generated, PSO is automatically collected.
+2. After the installation package is built, PSO is automatically collected.

-3. Once collection is completed, stable.upipelinecache is automatically generated and can be released as a hot update.
+3. After collection, stable.upipelinecache is automatically generated and can be released as a hot update.

-This separates PSO into an independent process, rather than a prerequisite.
-It also allows for direct hot updating of PSO (I will write a piece about PSO hot updates when time permits).
-PSO can be recollected and hot updated after several versions have been released.
+This way, PSO is separated as an independent process, no longer a prerequisite.
+It also enables direct hot updating of PSO (I will write an article about PSO hot update later if I have time).
+PSO can be re-collected and hot-updated after several hot update versions have been released.

 Deleting Files

-In most cases, we only need to focus on newly added and modified parts.
-However, one might ask, if I delete an asset or file, can this deletion be delivered through a hot update?
+In most cases, we only need to focus on additions and modifications.
+However, some might ask: if I delete an asset or file, can this deletion behavior be delivered via hot update?

-Yes!
-However, regarding deletion at the UFS layer, what is achieved is not the actual physical removal of files from the user’s disk.
-Since the files are packaged into PAKs, completely removing them from PAK requires regeneration, which poses some risks when executed locally.
+Yes, it can!
+However, for deletion at the UFS level, the goal is not to physically remove the file from the user’s disk.
+Since files are packed into PAKs, fully deleting them from a PAK requires regenerating the PAK, which carries some risks when executed locally.

 1